klein0r/ioBroker.awtrix-light/docs/en/README.md

 - `%s` is a placeholder for the state value
 - `%u` is a placeholder for the unit of the state object (e.g. `°C`)

 **Custom apps just display acknowledged values!
-Control states are ignored (to prevent duplicate requests and to ensure that values are valid / confirmed)!**
+Control states with `ack: false` are ignored (to prevent duplicate requests and to ensure that values are valid / confirmed)!**

 ## History apps